arangodb/docs/3.7/graphs-satellite-graphs-details.md

 {% endarangoshexample %}
 {% include arangoshexample.html id=examplevar script=script result=result %}

-New collections cannot violate the rules, existing ones can be added.
-But you need to take care of the correct collection properties.
-This is explained in the next section.
+Existing edge collections can be added, but they require the `distributeShardsLike` property to reference the prototype collection.

 The prototype collection
 ------------------------

-To create a SatelliteGraph manually we'll explain a little bit more about the technical insights.
-Very important is: A SatelliteGraph always needs a leading document collection.
-First, this collection needs to have the `replicationFactor` to be set to `"satellite"`.
+Every SatelliteGraph needs exactly one document collection with `replicationFactor` set to `"satellite"`.
 This automatically leads to the collection having an exact amount of one shard per collection.
 This collection is selected as prototype.
-All additional collections that are part of the SatelliteGraph need to inherit the behavior of their prototype collection by pointing to it via the `distributeShardsLike` property.

-Every SatelliteGraph needs exactly one leading collection.
+All other collections of the SatelliteGraph need to inherit its properties by referencing its name in the `distributeShardsLike` property.

-### Prototype collection example
+If collections are created implicitly through the SatelliteGraph module, then this is handled for you automatically.
+If you want to create the collections manually before adding them to the SatelliteGraph, then you need to take care of these properties.

-If you are going to use the SatelliteGraph module to create and modify the SatelliteGraph, the module itself will take care of the initial collection and all the necessary collection configuration.
+### Prototype collection examples

-1. Creating an empty SatelliteGraph: No initial collection will be promoted.
+Creating an empty SatelliteGraph: No prototype collection is present.

     {% arangoshexample examplevar="examplevar" script="script" result="result" %}
-       @startDocuBlockInline satelliteGraphInitial3_1_cluster
+        @startDocuBlockInline satelliteGraphPrototype1_cluster
-       @EXAMPLE_ARANGOSH_OUTPUT{satelliteGraphInitial3_1_cluster}
+        @EXAMPLE_ARANGOSH_OUTPUT{satelliteGraphPrototype1_cluster}
         var satelliteGraphModule = require("@arangodb/satellite-graph");
         satelliteGraphModule._create("satelliteGraph");
         ~satelliteGraphModule._drop("satelliteGraph", true);
         @END_EXAMPLE_ARANGOSH_OUTPUT
-       @endDocuBlock satelliteGraphInitial3_1_cluster
+        @endDocuBlock satelliteGraphPrototype1_cluster
     {% endarangoshexample %}
     {% include arangoshexample.html id=examplevar script=script result=result %}

-2. Creating an empty SatelliteGraph, then adding a document (vertex) collection.
+Creating an empty SatelliteGraph, then adding a document (vertex) collection.
-   Below code leads to the creation of an initial collection `myNewInitialCol`:
+This leads to the creation of a prototype collection `"myPrototypeColl"` (assuming that no collection with this name existed before):

     {% arangoshexample examplevar="examplevar" script="script" result="result" %}
-    @startDocuBlockInline satelliteGraphInitial3_2_cluster
+        @startDocuBlockInline satelliteGraphPrototype2_cluster
-    @EXAMPLE_ARANGOSH_OUTPUT{satelliteGraphInitial3_2_cluster}
+        @EXAMPLE_ARANGOSH_OUTPUT{satelliteGraphPrototype2_cluster}
         var satelliteGraphModule = require("@arangodb/satellite-graph");
         var graph = satelliteGraphModule._create("satelliteGraph");
-    graph._addVertexCollection("myNewInitialCol");
+        graph._addVertexCollection("myPrototypeColl");
         ~satelliteGraphModule._drop("satelliteGraph", true);
         @END_EXAMPLE_ARANGOSH_OUTPUT
-    @endDocuBlock satelliteGraphInitial3_2_cluster
+        @endDocuBlock satelliteGraphPrototype2_cluster
     {% endarangoshexample %}
     {% include arangoshexample.html id=examplevar script=script result=result %}

-3. Creating an empty SatelliteGraph, then adding an edge definition.
+Creating an empty SatelliteGraph, then adding an edge definition.
-  This will lead to the collection `person` to be selected as the initial one, as it is the only appearing document (vertex) collection.
-If you supply more than one document collection, a collection will be randomly chosen to be the `initial` one.
+This will select the collection `"person"` as prototype collection, as it is the only document (vertex) collection.
+If you supply more than one document collection, then one of the collections will be chosen arbitrarily as prototype collection.

     {% arangoshexample examplevar="examplevar" script="script" result="result" %}
-    @startDocuBlockInline satelliteGraphInitial3_3_cluster
+        @startDocuBlockInline satelliteGraphPrototype3_cluster
-    @EXAMPLE_ARANGOSH_OUTPUT{satelliteGraphInitial3_3_cluster}
+        @EXAMPLE_ARANGOSH_OUTPUT{satelliteGraphPrototype3_cluster}
         var satelliteGraphModule = require("@arangodb/satellite-graph");
         var graph = satelliteGraphModule._create("satelliteGraph");
         var relation = satelliteGraphModule._relation("isFriend", ["person"], ["person"]);
         graph._extendEdgeDefinitions(relation);
         ~satelliteGraphModule._drop("satelliteGraph", true);
         @END_EXAMPLE_ARANGOSH_OUTPUT
-    @endDocuBlock satelliteGraphInitial3_3_cluster
+        @endDocuBlock satelliteGraphPrototype3_cluster
     {% endarangoshexample %}
     {% include arangoshexample.html id=examplevar script=script result=result %}

 The prototype collection can and also will be automatically selected during the graph creation process if at least one document (vertex) collection is supplied